niveksoft/invoice-gen/GITHUB_BACKUP_SETUP.md

 2. Click **"🚀 Backup to GitHub Now"**
 3. Done!
 Check your GitHub repo to confirm

+### Load Latest Backup

+1. Open invoice generator → **Settings** tab
+2. Click **"⬇️ Load Latest Backup"**
+3. Your data is instantly restored from the most recent backup!

+**Note:** This automatically finds and loads the newest backup file from your GitHub repository.

 ### Restore from Backup

 1. Go to your GitHub backup repository